import math

 radius: float,

-Experimentally binary searches for the maximum speed at which the car can safely navigate a corner.
+"""Binary search for the maximum speed at which the car can safely navigate a corner.

-converge_steps (int): The maximum number of solution iterations.
-Default: 20.
+Maximum number of solution iterations.

-float: The maximum stable cornering speed [m/s]
+The maximum stable cornering speed (m/s).

 """